+Behaviour is a curriculum; children must be taught how to behave well and time given for this.
 Teaching and support staff are responsible for setting the tone and context for positive behaviour within the classroom and school.
 They will:

-- Create and maintain a stimulating environment that encourages pupils to be engaged - Display the pupil code of conduct - Develop a positive relationship with pupils, which include: - Greeting pupils in the morning/at the start of lessons and provide them with early morning work to set the tone for the day - Establishing clear routines - Communicating expectations of behaviour in ways other than verbally - Highlighting and promoting good behaviour - o Concluding the day positively and starting the next day afresh where possible - o Having a strategy for dealing with low-level disruption - Using positive reinforcement and unconditional positive regard - o Adapting approaches where appropriate to meet the needs of all pupils
+- · Create and maintain a stimulating environment that encourages pupils to be engaged - Display the pupil code of conduct - Develop a positive relationship with pupils, which include: - Greeting pupils in the morning/at the start of lessons and provide them with early morning work to set the tone for the day - Establishing clear routines - Communicating expectations of behaviour in ways other than verbally - Highlighting and promoting good behaviour - Concluding the day positively and starting the next day afresh - Having a strategy for dealing with low-level disruption

+- Using positive reinforcement and unconditional positive regard - Adapting approaches where appropriate to meet the needs of all pupils